Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 Towcester Racecourse in Northamptonshire was chosen in 2021 to host the English Derby run over the new modern-day derby distance of 500 metres / 547 yards.

-In 2020 Brighton & Hove introduced new 500 metre races for all middle-distance competitions except the Sussex Cup, Olympic & Brighton Belle run over 515 metres.
+Brighton & Hove introduced new 500 metre races in 2020 for all middle-distance competitions except the Sussex Cup, Olympic & Brighton Belle run over 515 metres.

 One of the oldest 'sprint classics' is the Scurry Gold Cup, first run at Clapton in 1928 over 400 yards until its closure in 1973.
 In 1974 it switched to Slough over 434 metres / 475 yards and later in 1987 to Catford over 385 metres / 420 yards.
 In 2003/2004 the race was not run until reinstated in 2005 at Perry Barr over 275 metres.
 Then in 2009 it moved to 'sister track' Belle Vue over 260 metres until its closure and is now back at Perry Barr over 275m.